headlamp-k8s/headlamp/docs/development/plugins/functionality.md

 ### Plugin Settings

-The plugins can have user configurable settings that can be used to change the behavior of the plugin.
+The plugins can have user-configurable settings that can be used to change the behavior of the plugin.
 The plugin settings can be created using [registerPluginSettings](../api/plugin/registry/functions/registerpluginsettings).

 - Example plugin shows [How to create plugin settings and use them](https://github.com/headlamp-k8s/headlamp/tree/main/plugins/examples/change-logo)